 digital collage > projection > photography, 2022

-In writing, the opposed positions of the colonizer/colonized binary are distinguished merely by their end letters, 'r' and 'd.'
+In writing, the opposed positions of the colonizer/colonized binary are distinguished merely by their end letters, "r" and "d."
 Merging them visualizes the observation that the affairs of colonizers and colonized are necessarily intertwined, overlapping, and interdependent (Edward Said, Culture and Imperialism, 1994).
-Other active/passive-tense binaries for which both the minimal written distinction and Said's argument hold are exploiter/exploited, offender/offended, and also the apparently less contested lover/loved.
+Other active/passive-tense binaries for which both the minimal written distinction and Said's argument hold are exploiter/exploited, offender/offended, and also the apparently benign lover/loved.

 < Overview works